Information for educational purposes only

 5. Place your BIOS and ROMs

-Copy your PlayStation BIOS file (a .bin from a console you own) into the emulator’s configured folder, then point the emulator at the folder holding your ISO or BIN/CUE images.
+Copy your PlayStation BIOS file (a .bin from a console you own) into the emulator’s configured folder, then point the emulator at the folder that holds your ISO or BIN/CUE images.

 6. First boot

 Open the emulator, run the BIOS test, then pick a title from the list.
-Configure the on-screen pad layout under Options if the default is too small.
+If the default on-screen pad feels too small, resize it under Options.

 What’s new in version 2.0.14